practical-python-org/ZorakBot/README.md

 git clone https://github.com/Xarlos89/ZorakBot
 ```
 ## Docker
 The bot is deployed using docker.
-Replace the YOUR_BOT_TOKEN with your discord bot token.
+Replace the DISCORD_TOKEN env variable with your discord bot token.

 ### Development Workflow
 ```zsh